-When it comes to television, I think most of us gearheads would agree there aren’t enough shows about cars.
-In recent years though, we’ve seen a couple new networks like Speed and Discovery’s Velocity start to put more automotive content out there.
-History and Discovery do have quite a few shows dedicated to our obsession, so I thought I’d give you a rundown of your options the next time you’re looking online, on Netflix or on cable for something to watch.
+When it comes to television shows, I think most of us gearheads would agree there aren’t enough shows about cars.
+In recent years though, we’ve seen a couple new networks like Speed and Velocity from Discovery Channel start to put more automotive content out there.
+History and Discovery do have quite a few shows dedicated to our obsession, so I thought I’d give you a rundown of your options the next time you’re looking online for car shows on Netflix or on cable for something to watch.

 10. Comedians in Cars Getting Coffee

 Right now available on Netflix, Comedians in Cars Getting Coffee is a rather interesting concept where Jerry Seinfeld (a well-known Gearhead) interviews stars.
-He starts every show by driving a really interesting classic car.
-After telling us a bit about the car’s history, he goes to pick up a star in his/hers place.
-Just a casual conversation sometimes ends up totally spontaneously with stars just hanging out talking about stuff and some cars.
+He starts every show by driving really interesting classic cars.
+After telling us a bit about the cool cars and a bit of history, he goes to pick up a star in his/hers place.
+Just a casual conversation sometimes ends up totally spontaneously with stars just hanging out in some of the coolest spots in the nation’s cities, like New York and Los Angeles, talking about stuff and some cars.

 9. Inside West Coast Customs